 Joint Injections for Arthritis Pain

-Learn about injection options to manage arthritis pain and symptoms.
+Learn about different types of injections used to manage arthritis pain and symptoms.

 A complete plan for managing your arthritis will include an array of therapies and treatments.
 They may include self-care measures like diet, exercise and heat/cold therapies; physical therapy; oral medicines; topical medicines; and even some injectable treatments.
-Here we’ll review some of the medicines and other compounds that may be injected directly into your arthritis-affected joints.
+Here we’ll review some of the medicines and other compounds that may be injected directly into your arthritis-affected joints as well as a needle procedure used to draw fluid out of the joint.

 Corticosteroids

-What it is: A combination of a corticosteroid and a numbing agent is injected directly into the joint affected by arthritis.
+What it is: A combination of a corticosteroid (or "steroid"), like cortisone, and a numbing agent is injected directly into the joint affected by arthritis.
 These shots are given in the doctor's office and usually are covered by medical insurance.

 Benefits and Risks: Injections provide safe and effective reduction of pain and inflammation.
 Relief typically lasts about a month.
-An extended release formula called Zilretta was approved in 2017.
-It provides 3 months of symptom relief.
+An extended-release formula called Zilretta to treat osteoarthritis (OA) pain in the knee provides three months of symptom relief.

 Some people will have a temporary flare of pain in the injected joint, which should resolve in 48 hours.
 Repeated cortisone shots can cause the cartilage to deteriorate and weaken tendons and ligaments around the joint.

-Joints treated: Ankle, elbow, hip, knee, shoulder, and small joints of the hands, feet, spine and wrists.
+Joints Treated: Ankle, elbow, hip, knee, shoulder, and small joints of the hands, feet, spine and wrists.
+Zilretta is for use in knees; it has not been tested for shoulders or hips and is not to be used in small joints, such as hands.

 Hyaluronic Acid

-What it is: Hyaluronic acid (HA) is a natural lubricant that breaks down in joints affected by osteoarthritis (OA).
-HA injections – also called viscosupplementation -- replace the missing lubricant.
-Different brands have different dosing schedules, usually either one injection per week for 3 or 5 weeks.
+What it is: Hyaluronic acid (HA) is a natural lubricant that breaks down in joints affected by osteoarthritis.
+HA injections — also called viscosupplementation — help replace the lubricant lost to breakdown.
+Different brands have different dosing schedules, usually one injection per week for three or five weeks.
 These shots are given in the doctor’s office and are often covered by medical insurance, but pre-authorization may be required.

 The most common side effects are pain, swelling, and stiffness in and around the joint.

-Who it’s Best for: Dr. Rodeo says HA injections are best for people with moderate osteoarthritis who need maintenance, but are not acutely painful.
+Who It’s Best For: Dr. Rodeo says HA injections are best for people with moderate OA who need maintenance, but are not acutely painful.
 “Effectiveness in people with more advanced arthritis is less predictable,” he warns.

 Prolotherapy

 What it is: Prolotherapy involves a series of injections of an irritant (often a sugar solution) into joints, ligaments and tendons.
-The theory is that the injections stimulate local healing of injured tissues.
-A treatment program may involve 15–20 shots given monthly for 3–4 months.
+The treatment is based on the theory that the injections stimulate local healing of injured tissues.
+A treatment program may involve 15 to 20 shots given monthly for three to four months.
 Insurance rarely covers the procedure, and per-session costs can run about $800 depending on the joint treated.

 Benefits and Risks: Prolotherapy has been around for 75 years, and several placebo-controlled studies show that it relieves pain and stiffness.
 The long-term safety of the therapy, however, hasn’t been studied extensively.
 Some scientists, including Richard Loeser, MD, director of University of North Carolina Thurston Arthritis Research Center in Chapel Hill, is concerned what a buildup of sugar molecules could do to your synovial fluid and joint tissues.